40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH21 -- subshell.md

 ## CH21-2 -- execute a subshell script
 ### inline subshell script
-#### bash
+#### `bash`
 You can execute an inline subshell script using `bash` built-in command with `-c` short option.

 > [!NOTE]
-> although `bash -c` executes inline subshell script,
+> `bash -c` opens a subshell, and consider the arguments as commands then executes commands
 >
-> the subshell script does NOT be executed at sandbox,
+> it is executed at sandbox,
 >
-> It uses same environment.
->
-> Thus, NOT ONLY it can access environment variables that exported on shell script,
->
-> BUT ALSO it may pollute environment variables that exported on shell script
+> thus it may NOT pollute user-defined variables that exported on shell
->
-> To make the subshell script be executed on a clean environment,
->
-> use command grouping.
->
-> For more details, see CH21-3.

 ## CH21-3 -- command grouping
 commands inside `()`, which uses command grouping technique, will form a subshell script and is executed in a clean environment,